 This year, the CEE Department inaugurates a new award to recognize the contribution of CEE students to advance Justice, Equity Diversity and Inclusion (JEDI) within the department and beyond.
 Students, faculty and staff were invited to nominate students for this award.
 The inaugural CEE JEDI student award goes to continuing Ph.D. student Michelle Hu, who co-chaired the CEE Graduate Student Advisory Board, and graduating senior Adi Stein, who served as the Undergraduate Student Advisory Board representative to the CEE JEDI Committee.
 Many thanks to both of these students for their significant contributions to ongoing efforts within CEE and beyond.

 Faculty Teaching and Mentoring Awards

-Students also had the opportunity also to nominated faculty and instructors for CEE Department Faculty Awards.
+Students also nominated faculty and instructors for CEE Department Faculty Awards.

 The Award for Teaching goes to assistant professor Michael Gomez, in the geotechnical engineering group, who provides a welcoming environment for asking questions and learning.